The SOAR Gravitational Arc Survey - I: Survey overview and photometric catalogs: Galaxy and arc catalogs

 We thus conclude from our preliminary analysis of the deeper Gemini data that the number of lensing clusters has not been changed relative to our SOAR based search, although some individual arc candidates have been added and some removed.
-Therefore, our preliminary analysis of arc statistics above is kept unaltered.